Moggle-Khraum/NovelDR-site/README.md

 - [ ] and if there's anything comes to mind..

 ## :dart: COMPLETED IMPROVEMENTS
+- [x] Improved the chapter title Fetcher of some of the domains as other domains already have a complete chapter title extractor.
+- [x] Fixed the chapter title extractor for FreeWebNovel.
 - [x] Improved the Export of PDF, spacings for DOC, EPUB,
-- [x] Add other sources
-- [x] Overhaul the look of the Library UI
-- [x] Fix the app crashes and freezing when chapters of novels go beyond 3k chapters long
-- [x] ....and all other stuffs, you can read on the [Changelogs](https://github.com/Moggle-Khraum/NovelDR-site/releases)
+- [x] ....and all other stuffs, you can read on the [Changelogs](https://github.com/Moggle-Khraum/NovelDR-site/releases) for more info.

 ## 🖼️ App Screenshots